Yahya ibn Umar: Sequence of events of Yahya’s life

 Some of Yahya's companions did not accept the news that he was defeated and killed.
 Instead, they believed that he was not killed and he only hid himself and went into occultation and that he was the Mahdi and the Qa’im, who will reappear another time.

 His revolt had an interesting sequel in 255 A.H.
-(868-69 C.E.), when ʿAlī ibn Muḥammad, the leader of the Zanj Rebellion, claimed to be the incarnated form of Yahya.
+(868-69 CE), when ʿAlī ibn Muḥammad, the leader of the Zanj Rebellion, claimed to be the incarnated form of Yahya.

 Elegies written for Yahya

 Al-Masudi mentions that many elegies were written for Yahya, and that he had recorded some of them in his Kitab al-Awsat (The Middle Book).
 But in his book The Meadows of Gold, it is the elegy by Ibn Abi Tahir Tayfur (which Al-Masudi alone had preserved) that he gives pride of place.
 Ibn Abi Tahir's elegy on the crucified Zaydi rebel is composed of 14 lines and the poem was possibly recited in Samarra, where Yahya's head was displayed, or else before the large crowds that are known to have gathered in Baghdad.
 In the elegy, Ibn Abi Tahir attacks the Sunni Abbasid Caliphal family for its usurpation of the rights of the house of Ali.

-Ibn al-Rumi (d.283 A.H. / 896 C.E.) also published elegies on Yahya.
+Ibn al-Rumi (d.283 A.H. / 896 CE) also published elegies on Yahya.